ringcentral/ringcentral-api-docs/docs/authentication/quick-start.md

     ### Create a new Java Class

-    Select "File -> New -> Class" to create a new Java class named "Authorization_Flow"
+    Select "File -> New -> Class" to create a new Java class named "AuthorizationFlow"

     ```java
     public class AuthorizationFlow {